 When we experience difficult situations, they can impact our emotional and mental health.
 We may be in a more reactive, or less healthy state than normal.
-If/when this occurs, we are more prone to making poorer decisions.
+If/when this occurs, we're more prone to making poorer decisions.

 For example, one may feel rushed to escape a bad work situation and want to decrease the intensity of the associated negative emotions.

-If they make a decision based on these factors alone, without thoroughly considering future implications and other relevant factors outside of the situation, the decision they're making is uninformed, and could readily lead to future challenges.
+If a decision is based on these factors alone, without thoroughly considering future implications and other relevant factors outside of the situation, the decision made is uninformed, and could readily lead to future challenges.

-It is important to slow down and reflect thoroughly on the decisions you are making, especially during a challenging time.
+It's important to slow down and reflect thoroughly on the decisions you're making, especially during a challenging time.

 Re-framing or re-labeling involves looking at a situation from a different point of view, often in a more positive way.
-It is a cognitive coping strategy and is helpful to apply when you are faced with a difficult situation involving negative emotions.
+It's a cognitive coping strategy and is helpful to apply when you are faced with a difficult situation involving negative emotions.